Startup Checklist

 Name Your Startup

-Naming your startup represents a very important step.
+Naming your startup is a crucial step toward forming your business.
 Choosing the right name will depend on the type of business you plan to start, its industry, and your target market.
-To learn more about choosing the right name, check out our How to Name a Startup guide.
-It discusses how to choose and register a name for your startup as well as how to find a domain name for your business.
+To learn more about choosing the right name and how to register your business name, check out our guide on how to name a startup.

 You’ll need to ensure the name you choose isn’t already in use and then confirm the availability of your domain name.
 To do so, try searching the web, federal trademark records, and your Secretary of State’s website (or the equivalent department in your state).

-Recommended: Try TRUiC’s free Business Name Generator, which allows you to generate business names for your industry with available domain names.
-Or, check out our SEO Business Name Generator to find a name designed to rank higher in local search engine results.
+Recommended: Try our free Startup Name Generator, which allows you to generate business names for your industry with available domain names.

 Write Your Business Plan

 Business plans come in many different forms, depending on their purpose and the stage of your new venture.
-In the earliest stages of your entrepreneurial journey, you may want to create an informal business plan (e.g., a lean canvas or a business model canvas).
+In the earliest stages of your entrepreneurial journey, you may want to create an informal business plan like a lean canvas.

 When you’re ready to begin seeking funding, you’ll most likely need to provide a formal business plan to lenders and potential investors.